IngridEvertsen/IE-6th-HandIn-ImgP/README.md

 ```bash
 python3 squat_trainer.py
 ```
-### What should happen:
+#### What should happen:
-A window opens with the title Squat Form Coach.
+- A window opens with the title Squat Form Coach.
-You hear a short voice intro explaining what to do.
+- You hear a short voice intro explaining what to do.
-The start screen appears with written instructions.
+- The start screen appears with written instructions.

 ## Possible Extensions
 ### Ideas for future improvements:
-Add negative / corrective feedback, e.g.:
+- Add negative / corrective feedback, e.g.:
-“Try to keep your back straight.”
+  - “Try to keep your back straight.”
-“Control your descent.”
+  - “Control your descent.”
-Support multiple exercises (push-ups, lunges) through configuration.
+- Support multiple exercises (push-ups, lunges) through configuration.
-Add a more advanced UI with:
+- Add a more advanced UI with:
-Per-set timer
+  - Per-set timer
-Rest intervals
+  - Rest intervals
-Graphs of knee angle over time.
-Support Windows / Linux by switching to a cross-platform TTS library again
+- Support Windows / Linux by switching to a cross-platform TTS library again